 - Use clear packing tape to secure labels to vials prior to shipping.
 Wipe excess water off vial prior to adding packing tape, and fully wrap tape around vial and label.
-Wrap tape completely around the vial so the tape does not come unstuck. - Ensure gas vials are placed upside-down in 50-mL centrifuge tubes.
+Wrap tape completely around the vial so the tape does not come unstuck.
+Do not use thick tape. - 2.
+Ensure human-readable labels are secured to vials with clear packing tape prior to shipping.
+Tape should be wrapped perpendicular to the label. - a.
+Ensure the barcode label is placed on top of tape. - Ensure gas vials are placed upside-down in 50-mL centrifuge tubes.
 Centrifuge tubes should be ~ 2/3 full with water.
-This will allow for water expansion if freezing occurs, without breaking the gas vial. - 3.
+This will allow for water expansion if freezing occurs, without breaking the gas vial. - 4.
 Place the 50-mL centrifuge tubes (with upside down gas vials) in resealable plastic bag inside the same cooler that the centrifuge tubes and evacuated vials were delivered in. - a.
-Centrifuge tubes should stand upright to ensure water surrounds the gas vial lid to reduce the risk of gas leakage. - 4.
+Centrifuge tubes should stand upright to ensure water surrounds the gas vial lid to reduce the risk of gas leakage. - 5.
 Pack absorbent material around tubes and fill additional space with regular packaging materials.